deiwin/ngImageInputWithPreview/README.md

 Getting started
 -------------

-Add dependency to your module definitinon:
+Include the dependency in your module definition:

 ```javascript
 angular.module('app', [